-- o VT-VN-REQ01: I2RS Agents SHOULD provide the ability to read the virtual network topology database for the technology supported to determine nodes and connections.
-For optical, these are the optical connections and what node they connect to, and the topologies created.
-For MPLS, this is virtual circuit available, what nodes they connect to, and the network topologies created.
-For IP technologies, this could include the GRE tunnels, what interface it connects to, and the topologies created.
-For Ethernet circuits this should involve circuit type (e.g, point-topoint (p2p) or point-to-multipoint (p2mp)) and what nodes it can reach, and the topologies created. - o VNoD-REQ02: I2RS Agent SHOULD provide the ability to influence the configuration of a virtual circuit in a node. - o VNoD-REQ03: I2RS Agent SHOULD provide monitor and provide statistics on the virtual connection to the I2RS client via a Read request or status Notification.
+- o VNoD-REQ02 (IC): I2RS Agent SHOULD provide the ability to influence the configuration of a virtual circuit in a node. - o VNoD-REQ03 (IC): I2RS Agent SHOULD provide monitor and provide statistics on the virtual connection to the I2RS client via a Read request or status Notification.
 The I2RS client can then determine if the connection falls below a quality level the application has requested.
 If the I2RS client does determine the circuit is below the required quality, it could create another circuit.
-The I2RS may choose to create the second virtual circuit, transfer flows, and then break the first circuit. - o VNoD-REQ04: I2RS Agent SHOULD provide the ability to influence the configuration of a virtual network in a node. - o VNoD-REQ05: I2RS Agent SHOULD provide the ability to report statistics on the network nodes and end-to-end traffic flows via read of status data or via notifications of status. - o VNoD-REQ06: The I2RS protocol and RIB Informational Model (IM) must support logical tunnels of type MPLS as well as IP, GRE, VxLAN and GRE.
-Large Carrier networks utilize MPLS in a variety of forms (LDP, static MPLS TE, or dynamic TE LSPS created by RSVP-TE or CR-LDP).
+The I2RS may choose to create the second virtual circuit, transfer flows, and then break the first circuit. - o VNoD-REQ04 (IC): I2RS Agent SHOULD provide the ability to influence the configuration of a virtual network in a node. - o VNoD-REQ05 (OC): I2RS Agent SHOULD provide the ability to report statistics on the network nodes and end-to-end traffic flows via read of status data or via notifications of status. - o VNoD-REQ06 (IC): The I2RS protocol and RIB Informational Model (IM) must support logical tunnels of type MPLS as well as IP, GRE, VxLAN and GRE.
+Large Carrier networks utilize MPLS in a variety of forms (LDP, static MPLS TE, or dynamic TE LSPS created by RSVP-TE or CR-LDP). - o VNoD-REQ07 (IC): I2RS SHOULD support Informational Models and features to allow MPLS technologies to create Hub-spoke topology and service routing in networks in Carriers, Enterprise, and Data Centers. - o VNoD-REQ08 (IC): I2RS protocols, Information Models, and Data Models must be able to support Carriers using these MPLS technologies to support networks for Mobile BackHaul, on-demand MPLS overlays, and on-demand video conferencing networkings.

-- o VNoD-REQ07: I2RS SHOULD support Informational Models and featurs to allow MPLS technologies to create Hub-spoke topology and service routing in networks in Carriers, Enterprise, and Data Centers. - o VNoD-REQ08: I2RS protocols, Information Models, and Data Models must be able to support Carriers using these MPLS technologies to support networks for Mobile BackHaul, on-demand MPLS overlays, and on-demand video conferencing networkings. - 6.3.
+6.3.
 Topology Use Case

-The requirements in [I-D.amante-i2rs-topology-use-cases] topology use cases focus around the architecture of topology manager, orchestration manager, and policy in the figure below:
+The requirements in [I-D.amante-i2rs-topology-use-cases] topology use cases focus around the architecture of topology manager, orchestration manager, and policy in the figure below (IC):

-- o Topo-REQ:01 The Topology Manager Should be able to collect topological information via the I2RS Client-Exchange exchange from a variety of sources in a normalized topological model.
-These sources can be: - Live Layer IGP IGPs with information about the active topology such as the LSDB database or IGP updates, - The I2RS must enable the inventory system information to query for information about network components which are not not visible to active L3.
+- Topo-REQ-01 (IC): The Topology Manager Should be able to collect 0 topological information via the I2RS Client-Exchange exchange from a variety of sources in a normalized topological model.
+These sources can be: - Live Layer IGP IGPs with information about the active topology such as the LSDB database or IGP updates, - \ The I2RS must enable the inventory system information to query for information about network components which are not not visible to active L3.
 These systems can be active or simply invisible to the L3.
 Examples of this are L2 Ethernet switches or ROADMS.

-Statistic Collection systems that provide traffic information, such as traffic demands or link utilizations.
+\ Statistic Collection systems that provide traffic information, such as traffic demands or link utilizations.